 Their decisions are final.
 Any competitor who reports to the Staging Area and is found to be in violation of these rules will be subject to a 15-second penalty or disqualification depending upon the severity of the infraction.

 All competitors are personally responsible for the completion of each task.
 No course volunteer has the authority to instruct a competitor in the negotiation of the events on the course; only the Course Marshal can intervene or direct the actions of a competitor.
 In those rare situations where the event staff, or the opposing competitor may have created an impediment, the options to rectify this situation may include a deduction in time to remedy the hindrance or allow another run of the course.
-All competitors must have completed the course in five minutes or be disqualified where they are, no matter how close to the finish line.
+All competitors must have completed the course in six minutes or be disqualified where they are, no matter how close to the finish line.

 British Firefighter Open Challenge Penalties Summarised